-Batters are allowed 4 balls and/or 3 strikes.
-All batters start with a 0-0 ball/strike count.
-EXCEPTION: All men's and women's 40-Masters divisions, men's and women's 50+ divisions and men's 55+ and 60+ divisions will be allowed only 3 balls and/or 2 strikes, and all batters will start with a 1-1 ball/strike count.
-There will be a "waste foul" available to a batter after there are two strikes in the count.
+Batters are allowed 3 balls and/or 2 strikes.
+All batters start with a 1 1 ball/strike count.
+There will be one "waste foul" available to a batter after there are two strikes in the count.

 6.3 • THE ARC